+Using Quotations

+"Budgeting only has one rule: do not go over budget."

+Ask student volunteers what this quote means to them, and discuss ways they can remain within their budget.

-Using Quotations "Budgets are for cutting; that's why you set them."
-Explain to students that governments, from local to federal, maintain a budget.
-Have students investigate a local, state, or federal government budget.
-Addressing Multiple Learning Modes Explain to students that the only effective way to save money is to make saving their first expense.
-Watch savings tips videos from major banks in Australia.
+Addressing Multiple Learning Styles

+Explain to students that the only effective way to save money is to make saving their first expense.

 Brainstorm with students how they can figure what amount to put into savings every week and where they will put it.

+Writing in Your Journal

-Homework Have students think of something they want that will require them to save (e.g., a vacation, a special item of clothing, a gift for someone important to them, tickets to a show, etc.).
+Have students think of something they want that will require them to save (e.g., a vacation, a special item of clothing, a gift for someone important to them, tickets to a show, etc.).

 Have students create a budget that allows them to save for the item.
 Have them keep a daily list of expenditures and savings as they work toward their goal.

+Using Technology

-Using Technology Demonstrate to students how an electronic spreadsheet works.
-You can use Excel or a Google Sheets online.
+Demonstrate to students how a spreadsheet works.
+You can use Excel, Google Sheets, or another free spreadsheet program online.
 Show students how expenditures are divided into categories and how amounts spent and earned are plotted.
+This can be done manually in a ledger as well.
 Invite students to set up their own spreadsheets.

-Writing in Your Journal Have students write independently in their journals about their money beliefs, money goals and their family's experience with money.
-Additional Activity Have students find bloggers who specialise in budgets and saving money.
-List five tips.
+Homework

+Tell students there are many tools-such as smartphone apps-that can help them track their budget.
+Have each student identify a specific resource they will use and be ready to share it with the class.

+Additional Resources

+Have students read The Pocket Idiot's Guide to Living on a Budget, Second Edition by Peter J. Sander and Jennifer Basye Gander.

+Have students create posters showing their favorite tips from the book.
+Display the posters around the classroom.